algolia/html-extractor/README.md

 paragraph.
 The `lvlX` syntax is used to be compatible with the records [DocSearch][9] is using.

-The `weight` attribute is used to provide an easy way to rank two records relative to each other.
+The `custom_ranking` attribute is used to provide an easy way to rank two records relative to each other.

 - `heading` gives the depth level in the hierarchy where the record is.
 Records